 While I identify only β and cannot estimate the individual parameters separately, one can verify whether the resulting estimate for β is close to what would be predicted by certain parameter values.
 Using 0.3 for the capital share (and therefore 0.7 for the sum of the land and labor shares) and 3.8 for the trade elasticity would imply an elasticity of income with respect to market access of 0.54.
-This value is not rejected by the estimates in Section 6 below.
+This value is not rejected by the estimates in Section 6.
+However, one has to be cautious when making a comparison between the estimate and the prediction by the model because in the empirical analysis below, light is used to measure income both as the dependent variable and in the market access terms.